Moths of North Carolina

 Habitats:

-Observation Methods: The adults appear to rarely visit lights and most records are from reared adults.
+Observation Methods: The adults appear to rarely visit lights and our records as of 2024 are all from reared adults.
 Searching for mines on the undersides of Ostrya leaves is the easiest way to document local populations.
 Phyllonorycter ostryaefoliella also mines the undersides of Ostrya leaves, but the mine is larger and more wrinkled than that of P. obscuricostella, and is usually formed near the leaf margin rather than between two veins (Eiseman, 2019).

 Wikipedia